 It means knowing where you are right now is not your final destination.
 If life is still having its ups and downs.
 Hold on baby because you are still on the rollercoaster.
 Happiness is surrounded by traps and temptations.
 You must make a few mistakes to find out how those work and use your own judgment on what will help you towards your goals and what will set you back.

-What I have learned stepping out of my comfort zone
+What I have learned about stepping out of my comfort zone

 Once you work on your fears it doesn’t mean they automatically go away.
 It just means you became smarter about how to deal with them, which is an extraordinary feeling.